mattckrause/python-mcp-bigquery/README.md

 ## Google Cloud
 # Project ID used by the server
 GOOGLE_CLOUD_PROJECT=your-project-id
-# Service account credentials (JSON string or base64-encoded JSON)
+# Service account credentials (JSON string) all one line.
 GOOGLE_APPLICATION_CREDENTIALS_JSON={"type":"service_account",...}

 ## Azure (for deployment)